 Progress towards SDG target 14.4

-While Japan performs in the top one-third of countries assessed globally in terms of progress towards achieving SDG target 14.4, it demonstrates limited progress towards ensuring all fish stocks within its waters are sustainably managed.
+Japan performs in the mid-range of countries, both globally and regionally, but demonstrates limited progress towards ensuring all fish stocks within its waters are sustainably managed.

 Japan’s relatively low (just 20.9 out of 100) Progress score is due to the fact that 50 per cent of catch in its national waters comes from unassessed stocks, that do not have official published assessments or sufficient data available to estimate stock health.